-Kilby Park Tree Farm is a Melbourne-based wholesale plant nursery that serves the landscaping and horticultural industries.
+Kilby Park Tree Farm is a Melbourne-based Wholesale Plants Melbourne Nursery that serves the landscaping and horticultural industries.

-The below selection represents a wide variety of trees that will help you achieve a wide range of aesthetic look and feels in your projects, as well as being suited to Melbourne’s wildly temperamental climate.
+The below selection represents a wide variety of Mature Trees that will help you achieve a wide range of aesthetic look and feels in your projects, as well as being suited to Melbourne’s wildly temperamental climate.

 Browse our Top 10 trees below and get in touch with our friendly staff to place your order!